Pacific Palisades, Los Angeles: Dolores del Río House

-The Dolores Del Rio House is located at 757 Kingman Avenue was designed for Mexican-American actress Dolores del Río and her husband, production designer Cedric Gibbons, by architects Douglas Honnold and George Vernon Russell in 1929.
+The Dolores Del Río House is located at 757 Kingman Avenue and was designed for Mexican-American actress Dolores del Río and her husband, production designer Cedric Gibbons, by architects Douglas Honnold and George Vernon Russell in 1929.

 Eames House

 Eames House is the 1949 home and studio of husband-and-wife design pioneers Charles and Ray Eames.

 The Getty Villa

 The Getty Villa is an educational center and museum dedicated to the study of the arts and cultures of Ancient Greece, Rome, and Etruria.

-Gladstones

-Gladstones is a seafood restaurant located along Will Rogers State Beach on Pacific Coast Highway.
-Despite its name Gladstones Malibu is located in Pacific Palisades, it is not actually located within the Malibu city limits.
-Gladstones is known for their seafood and is a tourist attraction.
-It has been owned by Richard Riordan, former Mayor of Los Angeles, since the mid-1990s.
-In 2008, Gladstones was the 37th highest grossing independent restaurant in the country.
-In 2009, the private company SBE assumed day-to-day operations as part of a management contract with Riordan which expired in 2014.
-Gladstone's re-assumed management of day-to-day operations thereafter.
-The beachfront restaurant has undergone several name changes.
-When Robert J. Morris opened the restaurant at the site of Ted's Grill, he named it Gladstone's 4 Fish.
-The restaurant is frequently cited as Gladstone's.
-It is now called simply Gladstones.

 Kappe Residence

 The Kappe Residence is a house located in the Rustic Canyon section of Pacific Palisades, that was designed by architect Raymond Kappe, FAIA, and was intended to be his own private residence.
 The house is a modern design built into a heavily treed hillside.
 The Kappe Residence was designated a Los Angeles Historic-Cultural Monument in 1996, and in 2008 it was named one of the top ten houses in Los Angeles by an expert panel selected by the Los Angeles Times.